 Say someone comes to you for a feature add, and you know immediately that you can’t include it on the roadmap for some time.
 Your answer can go something like this:

 You haven’t committed to anything.
 But you haven’t said no, or anything close to it.
-Your customer feels heard and appreciated, that their idea has merit, and that you have a legitimate reason for not being able to execute on it right away.
+So your customer feels heard and appreciated, that their idea has merit, and that you have a legitimate reason for not being able to execute it right away.